etm/ui-scaler.html/README.md

 ツ](https://github.com/devpunks/snuggsi), link rel=preload), and then add
 ui-scaler elements inside your body.

-The attribute data-config holds a list (separated by ;) of percentages and labels.
+The attribute config holds a list (separated by ;) of percentages and labels.
 The percentage has to be a number between 0 and 100 followd by a space an the label (may include spaces).